Just Energy in New York

-Are you licensed to sell natural gas and electricity in Texas?
+Are you licensed to sell natural gas and electricity in New York?

-In Texas, Just Energy has been licensed to market electricity.
+In New York, Just Energy has been licensed to market electricity and natural gas.

-Will I receive a bill from Just Energy?
+Will I recieve a bill from Just Energy?

 Is Just Energy charging me for my supply only?